 Read more about the winter market here>>

 This is the Sami center and the museum shows the history and traditions of Sápmi and the Sami people.
-Exhibits includes traditional costumes as well as artefacts from the area.
-It also includes exibitions about the surrounding area, such as the great rivers and Laponia.
+Exhibits include traditional costumes as well as artifacts from the area.
+It also includes exhibitions about the surrounding area, such as the great rivers and Laponia.

 Laponia – 4 National Parks

 Jokkmokk is for many the starting point for exploring the Laponia area, a UNESCO World Heritage consisting of four national parks.
 The national parks are Muddus, Padjelanta, Sarek and Stora Sjöfallet.
 The easiest one to access is Muddus, as it is located just a short distance to the north along a small road from Ligga Hydroelextric Power Station.
 The other three are located to the west, close to the Norwegian border and are famous for being remote.

 Fjällträdgården – The Alpine Garden